- Can I change a committee member after my initial committee has been submitted and approved?

 No. It is the responsibility of the collegiate unit and the program to ensure that all initial and replacement members are eligible to serve on the doctoral final oral examination committee.

-- Is it required that my advisor represent my major field on the final oral examination committee?
+- Must my advisor represent my major field on the final oral examination committee?

 Yes.
 Your advisor must be one of the three individuals required to represent your major field on the examination committee.

 - I have co-advisors.
 Must both of my co-advisors represent my major field on the final oral examination committee?

 At least one of your advisors must represent the major field.
 If you have co-advisors, one may represent the outside/minor field.

 - Why does my final oral examination committee have to include an outside committee member?
 Who qualifies as an outside member?

 An outside committee member is required to both ensure fairness and due process for the student in the examination and to ensure that the student is examined across the breadth of knowledge represented by their field of study.
 An outside member is typically from a graduate program other than the student’s major field; however see the following question for more information.

 Yes, if approved by the program and collegiate unit.

 - Is there a time limit on the length of oral examinations?The expected length of an oral examination may differ by program.
 However, examinations typically range from 1.5 to 3 hours.

 - Must the student and the committee members attend the final oral examination in person?

-No, neither the student nor the committee members are required to be physically present on campus for the final oral examination as long as all of the conditions required for remote participation in the exam are met.
+No, neither the student nor the committee members are required to attend the final oral examination in person as long as all of the conditions required for remote participation in the exam are satisfied.